-The U.S. Department of Agriculture strongly recommends NOT doing this, as doing so can increase the possibility of food poisoning.
+The US Department of Agriculture strongly recommends NOT washing raw chicken, as doing so can increase the possibility of food poisoning.

 Tap water is not enough to eliminate bacteria.
 The only way to kill bacteria in raw chicken is through cooking it at the correct temperature.

 The next thing you need to ask yourself is: “to brine or not to brine?”

 Brining is the process of soaking chicken in salted water to absorb water through “osmosis” and achieve moister meat.
 While some may prefer brining their chicken, others love to focus on the flavor and choose to marinate theirs, instead.

 Marinating is the process of soaking chicken in a seasoned liquid for a more flavorful and flawless texture.